Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/features.md

 Often, you may want to communicate with the dynamically-loaded components or pass data to them from the rest of the app.
 To do so, you have two options:

+1. **Dependency injection**
-1. **The context object**
+2. **The context object**
-2. **Dependency injection**

-The latter works just like in any other component.
-Simply [inject your services into the component constructor](https://angular.io/guide/dependency-injection) and you're good to go.
+The first works just like in any other component.
+Simply <a href="https://angular.dev/guide/di/dependency-injection" target="_blank">inject your services</a> and you're good to go.

 However, this approach may seem like overkill at times, when you just want to pass in a variable from the parent component into the dynamically-loaded component, perhaps as an input.
-This is where the context object comes into play.
+This is where the **context object** comes into play.

 The context object acts as a bridge between the parent component holding the `OutletComponent` and all dynamically loaded components within.
 Imagine a context object like: